+5.1.2 Frame-wise tail accuracy

-2) Frame-wise tail accuracy: Mitigating high-percentile accuracy over time is important to the operation of robotics applications (§ II).
-We show 90% and 99% accuracy on Cityscapes validation dataset for semantic segmentation in Figure 10.
+Mitigating high-percentile accuracy over time is important to the responsiveness and operation of robotics applications, as discussed in § 2.
+In this part, we show that ASR of Runespoor can improve temporal frame-wise tail accuracy comparing with the standard SR in semantic segmentation.
+We show the 90% and 99% accuracy on the Cityscapes validation dataset of 500 frames for semantic segmentation in Figure 13.
 Each data point is an average accuracy on an episode of 10 frames.
-The horizontal lines for mean mIoU are different from the overall mIoU in Figure 7, because the overall mIoU is accumulated on the whole dataset, while the mean mIoU in Figure 10 is the average accuracy of all frame episodes.
+The horizontal lines for mean mIoU are different from the overall mIoU in Figure 9 because the overall mIoU is accumulated on the whole dataset (i.e., 500-frame mIoU), while the mean mIoU in Figure 13 is the average accuracy of all frame episodes.

-Figure 10 shows the frame-wise accuracy distribution with $\times 4$ and $\times 6$ inputs.
-ASR improves all frames in general, especially the tail ones, thanks to its focus on detailed information.
-Table III shows the tail accuracy in detail.
+Figure 13 shows the frame-wise accuracy distribution with $\times$ 4 and $\times$ 6 inputs for semantic segmentation.
+ASR improves all frames in general, especially the tail ones with low accuracy (more obvious in Figure 13a), thanks to its focus on detailed information.
+Table 4 shows the tail accuracy in detail.
 ASR improves 90% accuracy by 18% to 22%, and 99% accuracy by 35% to 54% comparing with the standard SR (NAS).